Fostering Awareness & Active Events Nationwide

 Board Of Directors

 Amy S. DiBartola has been a Human Resources Professional for over 20 years.
 She holds senior-level certifications from both the Society of HR Managers and the HR Certification Institute.
 She has an undergraduate degree in Journalism, a Master’s degree in HR, and has completed Brown University's Leadership and Performance coaching program.
 During work hours, Amy can be found directing the development and implementation of leadership and job training programs for over 3,000 seasonal employees in Yellowstone National Park.
-In her off time, Amy is an equal partner in Cairn Consulting, LLC. and avid adventure traveler with a love for doing all things outdoors in the company of her two adopted shelter mutts, Alma and Rostov.
+In her off time, Amy is an equal partner in Cairn Consulting, LLC. and an avid adventure traveler with a love for doing all things outdoors in the company of her two adopted shelter mutts, Alma and Rostov.

 Christine Barker lives in Greenville, SC with her husband and their two adorable kittens.
-She works on payment card systems for the JM Smith Corp and holds a Bachelor’s degrees in Computer Science and Mathematics from Wofford College as well as a Master's degree in Computer Science from Florida State University.
+She works on payment card systems for the JM Smith Corp and holds Bachelor’s degrees in Computer Science and Mathematics from Wofford College, as well as a Master's degree in Computer Science from Florida State University.
 Christine started playing disc golf in 2008 and became a PDGA member that same year.
 Between 2011 and 2018, she has held various executive positions including president within the Upstate Disc Golf Club.
 Her involvement with Throw Pink events started in 2014.
 Over her disc golf years, she has helped orchestrate hundreds of tournaments, clinics, and leagues.
 Outside of work and disc golf, she enjoys helping her community through work with Let There Be Mom, Special Olympics, Mobile Meals, and DSS Christmas Wish Lists.
 She also loves travelling to new places with her husband.

 JoAnna L. Floyd